Property Management Guide

 - Changes to property records will be accomplished only by the Property Manager.

-- Departments may request changes/corrections to their property records by submitting a Property Record Change Request, obtainable from the Property Manager.
+- Departments may request changes/corrections to their property records by submitting a Property Record Change Request, obtainable from Property Management.

 - The Property Record Change Request can only be used to update non-critical data.

-- Property actions which require tracking, such as, transfer or disposal, can only be accomplished by the Property Manager as a result of an Asset Transfer Form, obtainable through this link or from the Property Manager.
+- Property actions which require tracking, such as, transfer or disposal, can only be accomplished by Property Management as a result of an Property Transfer Form, obtainable through this link or from Property Management.

-Gifts - Department/Activity Heads anticipating receipt of gifts of property, regardless of cost, shall complete a Donated Property Report, obtainable from the Property Manager.
+Gifts - Department/Activity Heads anticipating receipt of gifts of property, regardless of cost, shall complete a Donated Property Report, obtainable from Property Management.

 - As much information as possible should be included in the Donated Property Report, e.g., quantity, description of property.